MostafaKamel16/exChainge-Etherum-Blockchain-for-International-Student-Mobility-/README.md

 # ExChainge - Ethereum Blockchain for Student Exchange

-Exchaunge is a prototype for digital academic credential management based on distributed ledger technology to facilitate student exchange between the participating universities by making the process of sending and verifying of transcripts more secure and transparent using Blockchain Technology.
+Exchainge is a prototype for digital academic credential management based on distributed ledger technology to facilitate student exchange between the participating universities by making the process of sending and verifying of transcripts more secure and transparent using Blockchain Technology.

 It consist of 4 components